Qualified doctors Certified medications Online consultation with aftercare

 • A healthy, balanced diet is essential to keep your body healthy and pain free.
 To be healthy, you need to eat a variety of colourful fruits and vegetables.
 Eat a rainbow every day!
 You can't expect your body to perform at its best without the proper nutrients.

-• Support your health with supplements, such as magnesium, CoQ10 and omega 3.
+• Support your health with supplements, such as magnesium, CoQ10 and omega-3.
 Multiple studies have suggested a relationship between magnesium deficiency and headaches.
 Omega-3 fatty acids are also important for brain health.
 Research has shown that CoQ10 usage reduces the frequency severity of migraine headache.

 • Keep your blood sugar stable.
 Fluctuating blood sugar levels can lead to headaches.
 Avoid sugary and carbohydrate-rich products.
 Keep your blood sugar levels consistent by eating every three to five hours, and eat fibre-rich foods, such as vegetables, fruits, whole grains and legumes.